EDAA Health and Safety Rules

 a) Guidance on the use of tools and equipment borrowed from the Trading Shed will be provided before you are able to use them.

-c) Many tools are potentially dangerous and great care and thought needs to be taken in using and storing them safely, and avoiding them being a hazard to you and others.
+c) Many tools are potentially dangerous.
+Great care and thought needs to be taken in using and storing them safely and avoiding them being a hazard to you and others.

-Only use proprietary pesticides/herbicides as allowed by the Committee and in the correct quantities as per manufacturer’s instructions and as minimally as possible.
-If needed, pesticides/herbicides should only be used in a way that does not contaminate common water supplies or damage common areas and neighbouring plots.
+Only use proprietary pesticides/herbicides, as allowed by the Committee, and in the correct quantities as per manufacturer’s instructions.
+They should be used as minimally as possible and in a way that does not contaminate common water supplies or damage common areas and neighbouring plots.
 Crops grown in contaminated ground are potentially hazardous.
 Fuel or other contaminant leaks should be dug out, not washed down.
-Fertilisers (e.g. manure) should not be allowed to leach nitrates into water courses.
-Covering of plots should be with horticultural materials and do not use materials (e.g. domestic carpets) which leach harmful chemicals.
+Fertilisers (e.g. manure) should not be allowed to leach nitrates into water courses; manure piles should be covered to reduce run-off.
+Covering of plots should be with horticultural materials and not materials (e.g. domestic carpets) that leach harmful chemicals.

-Unless otherwise labelled assume water on the allotment is undrinkable.
+Unless otherwise labelled, assume that water on the allotment is undrinkable.
 Do not use communal water butts for washing tools or containers, as this spreads contamination.
 Small ponds and open water containers on plots can be a danger to children and should be protected.
 Stagnant water poses health risks.
-After heavy rain the stream can be deep and fast flowing so beware of slipping.
+Water storage butts need to be safely secured to avoid accidents.
+After heavy rain the stream can be deep and fast flowing, so beware of slipping.
 Any issues/concerns must be reported to the site Committee.
-Water storage butts need to be safely secured to avoid accidents.

 Livestock must not be kept on the allotment.
 Pets brought to the allotment need to be controlled to avoid annoyance and potential injury to others through distraction or attack, damaging or contaminating plots and endangering wildlife.
 Dogs must be on leads or enclosed on the allottees plot.
 Any fouling must be dealt with immediately and removed from the allotment site.